Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Vienna actually eats.

 Viennese€€innere-stadt

-Huth Gastwirtschaft on Schellinggasse in Vienna's first district cooks Beisl classics in a sober wood-panelled room, the Huth family's quiet, reliable centre-of-town address since the 1990s.
+Huth Gastwirtschaft on Schellinggasse in Vienna's first district cooks Beisl classics in a sober wood-panelled room, the Huth family's quiet.

 Signature: Tafelspitz, Wiener Schnitzel, Kaesespaetzle